 - Proportionality: make sure that you don’t have more than 50% of the available credit charged on any one card.

 2. Savings Savvy– I get loads of emails every week from people who are cutting hundreds from their household budget by following simple savings tips.
 From insurance to groceries, there are savvy ways to save at your fingertips.
-I have a lot of these savings tips on my blog.
 Start to implement these tips and it will create good discipline that will prepare you for a recession.
 Use the money saved from these tips to pay down debt and build short term savings.

 3. Debt Deal Dilemma: With a slowing economy comes an influx of those who want to “help” prepare you for the worse by consolidating your debt.
 However, most “for profit” debt counseling companies charge a hefty fee for their services which is usually tacked onto your debt load.
 Instead, go to the National Consumer Credit Counseling Service and use their free services.